 By letter dated February 26, 2020, we informed IGH that as a result of its breaches of the IGH Option, which remained uncured, an event of default had occurred under the IGH Note.
 We further advised IGH that we were electing to cause the IGH Note to bear interest at the default rate of 15% per annum effective February 26, 2020 and to accelerate all amounts due under the IGH Note.
 On March 3, 2020, we filed a claim for declaratory relief, among other things, requesting the court declare that CLS Massachusetts had validly exercised the IGH Option and instruct IGH to comply with its diligence requests and ultimately execute a merger agreement with us.
 The dispute regarding whether CLS Massachusetts properly exercised the IGH Option arose after CLS Massachusetts delivered a notice of exercise to IGH and IGH subsequently asserted that CLS Massachusetts' exercise was invalid.

-CLS and CLS Massachusetts intend to pursue this suit vigorously and believe that their claims are meritorious, however, there can be no assurance as to the ultimate outcome of this matter.
-On February 27, 2021, IGH notified us that it did not plan to make further payments under the IGH Note on the theory that the Break-Up fee excused additional payments.
-We vehemently disagree with this assertion, which remains in litigation.
-We have requested permission from the court to file an amended complaint to accelerate the due date of all remaining amounts under the IGH Note and receive default interest as a result of IGH's breach of the IGH Note, as well as to add a fraud count to the complaint.
-At February 28, 2021, we had collected a total of \$2,901,569 of principal and \$22,01,96 of interest on the IGH Note.
-During the nine months ended February 28, 2021, we impaired the remaining amounts due under the IGH Note in the amount of \$2,498,706, which includes \$2,497,884 in principal and \$822 in accrued interest.
-As of February 28, 2021, the principal balance of the IGH Note was \$0 and the interest receivable was \$0.
+On June 14, 2021, we entered into a Confidential Settlement Agreement with IGH to resolve all the claims of the parties and a Secured Promissory Note executed by IGH in favor of the Company effective on June 11, 2021 (the "Promissory Note").
+Pursuant to the Promissory Note, IGH will pay us the total sum of \$3,000,000, of which \$500,000 was due and payable on or before June 21, 2021. \$500,000 is due and payable on or before July 12, 2021, and \$2,000,000, plus accrued interest is due in equal, monthly installments for each of the 12 months, beginning on August 12, 2021.